 Curbside vs Pickup: Pros and Cons

 The debate between curbside and in-store pick up has been heating up in recent years as the restaurant industry looks for ways to improve efficiency and customer satisfaction.
-Both methods have pros and cons, and ultimately the decision comes down to what makes the most sense for your business.
+Both methods utilize innovative restaurant technology, have pros and cons, and ultimately the decision comes down to what makes the most sense for your business.
 Let’s take a closer look at each.

 - Customers can remain in their vehicles, which is more convenient for them